-20 Serious (and Fun!)
-Things You Can Do in Retirement
+What to Do in Retirement: 20 Serious (and Fun!)
+Things to Keep You Busy!

 My best friend was recently forced into an early retirement.
 While she was within a year of wanting to retire anyway, it came as a bit of shock when her job position was eliminated and she was faced with trying to occupy the hours in the day.